pacholoamit/chatgpt-prompts/README.md

 npm install chatgpt chatgpt-prompts
 ```

+# 🏗️ Project Setup

+Please feel free to read this [blogpost](https://dev.to/pacholoamit/use-over-140-amazing-chatgpt-prompts-in-10-minutes-na3) I made if you are unfamiliar in setting up a NodeJS project that is ESM comptaible

 # 🚀 Quickstart

 By default the `chatgpt-prompts` persists the instance of the prompt you are using.
 All of the 140+ prompts found at [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) are compiled in this library.